kristinemlarson/gnssrefl/README.md

 Questions and bug reports for gnssrefl (but not the notebooks) **must** be submitted via the **Issues** button at the [github repository](https://github.com/kristinemlarson/gnssrefl/issues).
 The notebooks were created by Earthscope with NASA funding.
-I formally asked Earthscope about maintenance of the notebooks and received the following response:
+I formally asked Earthscope about maintenance of the notebooks and received the following response from them:

 *In general, we place maintenance of notebooks (and many of our apps) that are not in active production on the Low Priority list and I think it would be really healthy for our community to be